Breakfast Bowl

 How many carbs are in a Jimmy Dean breakfast bowl?

 It depends on the bowl but the sausage breakfast bowl has 16 carbs per serving.
-The carbohydrates are coming from the diced potatoes.
+The carbs come from the diced potatoes.

 What toppings can you add to your sausage egg scramble?